Bernardo-MG/base-pom/src/site/markdown/build_validation.md

 ###  Required Java version rule

-Only current Java versions are accepted when building the project, if the project is compiled by using one version older the one defined for compilation the compilation process will fail.
+The Java version set in the *maven.compiler.source* property will be required when compiling.
+If using one older the one defined for compilation the compilation process will fail.

-It will check for Java 1.7 by default, but if the project compilation version is changed, by changing the *maven.compiler.source* property, then that version will be used in the rule.

 ###  Required Maven version rule